 Ted represents individuals and public and private companies before state and federal courts, the United States Department of Justice (DOJ), the Securities and Exchange Commission (SEC), the Consumer Financial Protection Bureau (CFPB), FINRA, the Department of Transportation, the Environmental Protection Agency (EPA), and other government agencies and regulators.

-Ted has been recognized as a Rising Star of Law in the annual Top 40 Under 40 list of Washington legal talent in 2018 by DCA Live.
+Ted has been recognized as a Rising Star of Law in DCA Live’s annual Top 40 Under 40 list of Washington legal talent.
 He also has been selected as a Top Rated securities litigation attorney and Rising Star by Super Lawyers.

 Ted is involved in pro bono matters at K&L Gates, representing clients on matters involving housing, civil rights, public benefits, child custody, and other issues.
 He serves on the board of a non-profit organization that provides new and used clothing for the homeless population in the Washington, D.C. region.